Moving to Estonia for an IT Job: Artem’s Relocation Story

 Yes, I am learning Estonian, and I recently finished my A1 course.
 I picked up some basic words easily in the first few months I lived here and it is easy to speak in shops, for example.
 My wife has already finished level B1.

-Inside Tallinn, you do not need Estonian to live for years.
+Inside Tallinn, you don’t need Estonian to live for years.
 A lot of services are available in English.
 You can speak English in shops, restaurants or hospitals.
 Everything important is translated.
+So, being an expat in Estonia without speaking the language is quite easy.
 Sometimes though, you might struggle when searching for something specific.
 There are a lot of options for Russian speakers here too.
-What is more important to know though is that it is unlikely that you will be treated badly if you do not speak Estonian.
+What is more important to know though is that it is unlikely that you will be treated badly if you don’t speak Estonian.

-Anyway, I would strongly suggest at least getting the basics of the language.
+Anyway, I would strongly suggest at least getting the language basics.
 No one can integrate into society without language; it is the central part of it.
 It is about culture.
 Estonian is difficult.
 It is among the most challenging languages, and you won’t need it anywhere outside of Estonia.
 But it is not that hard to slowly learn it.
-People will appreciate you trying, and a few words in Estonian with your “weird" accent will make people respect you for that.
+People will appreciate you trying, and a few words in Estonian with your “weird” accent will make people respect you for that.

 If you could give one piece of advice to anyone planning to relocate to Estonia, what would it be?

 Curious to see what Software Engineer jobs in Estonia are currently on offer?
-Click here.
-Otherwise, you can browse through the list of all available IT jobs with relocation assistance offered to find the perfect fit for you.
+You can browse through the list of all available IT jobs with relocation assistance offered to find the perfect fit for you.
+You can also visit our Estonia page.

 You have successfully subscribed